What is Kubernetes?

 Automate provisioning, upgrading, monitoring and scaling with the fully managed Microsoft Azure Kubernetes Service (AKS).
 Get serverless Kubernetes, a simpler development-to-production experience and enterprise-grade security and governance.Learn more about AKS

-Kubernetes was created by – and thrives because of – the thousands of individuals and hundreds of corporations who have given their wisdom, code and effort to the project.
-Build the success of your software on top of their impassioned, continuing contributions.
+Kubernetes was created by – and thrives because of – the thousands of individuals and hundreds of organisations who have given their wisdom, code and continuing support to the people who use it.
+Build the success of your software on top of their impassioned contributions.

 To make Kubernetes easier for organizations to adopt – and easier for developers to use – Microsoft has tripled the number of employees who participate in the open-source project in just three years.
 Now the third-leading corporate contributor, Microsoft works to make Kubernetes more enterprise-friendly and accessible by bringing the latest learnings and best practices from working with diverse customers to the Kubernetes community.